RedisBloom/RedisBloom/docs/commands/cf.count.md

-Returns an approximation of the number of times a given item was added to a cuckoo filter.
+Returns an estimation of the number of times a given item was added to a cuckoo filter.

+When the result is `0`, the item was not added to the filter.
+When the result is positive, it can be an overestimation, but not an underestimation (see note in `CF.DEL`).

 If you just want to check that a given item was added to a cuckoo filter, use `CF.EXISTS`.